PLhery/node-twitter-api-v2/doc/auth.md

 Mainly for **Twitter enterprise APIs**, that require the use of HTTP Basic Authentication.
 You must pass a valid email address and password combination for each request.
-The email and password combination are the same ones that you will use to access the enterprise API console, and can be editted from within this console.
+The email and password combination are the same ones that you will use to access the enterprise API console, and can be edited from within this console.

 Use this combination to create your Twitter API client:
 ```ts